Andrés Fabián Lasagni

-Andrés Fabián Lasagni (born August 27, 1977) is an Argentinean, Italian and German materials scientist and laser expert.
-He is professor at the Technische Universität Dresden and leads the Chair for Laser-based Manufacturing.
+Andrés Fabián Lasagni (born August 27, 1977) is a scientist and laser expert.
+He is professor at the Technischen Universität Dresden and leads the Chair for Laser-based Manufacturing.

 Biography

 Lasagni was born in Cinco Saltos, Argentina.
-He attended the “Armando Novely secondary school” from 1991 to 1996 in the same city.
+He attended the “Armando Novelli secondary school” from 1991 to 1996 in the same city.
 From 1997 to 2002, he studied Chemical Engineering at the “Universidad Nacional del Comahue”, in Neuquén, Argentina.
 In 2003, he emigrated to Germany and received his PhD with a dissertation on “Advanced design of periodical structures by laser interference metallurgy” (also called “Direct Laser Interference Patterning”) at the University of Saarland.
-In 2007, Lasagni went on an Alexander von Humboldt scholarship to the Georgia Institute of Technology and the University of Michigan (USA), continuing his research on laser surface functionalization.
+In 2007, Lasagni went on an Alexander von Humboldt scholarship to the Georgia Institute of Technology and the University of Michigan (US), continuing his research on laser surface functionalization.
 In 2008, he created the group “Surface Functionalization” at Fraunhofer IWS in Dresden and in 2012, he built up the Chair for laser-based Manufacturing.
 Lasagni is member of the Saxon Academy of Sciences and Humanities in Leipzig.